-Subverted, however, with Ted Knight's character, Ted Baxter.
-The role was actually originally conceived with Jack Cassidy in mind, but he turned it down.
+Ted Knight, as Ted Baxter, is actually a completely accidental instance of this.
+The role was originally conceived with Jack Cassidy in mind, but he turned it down.
 Cassidy did, however, appear in an early episode as Ted's equally egocentric brother, Hal.

-I Am Not Spock: Ted Knight hated the problems people had seperating him from Ted Baxter.
+I Am Not Spock: Ted Knight hated the problems people had separating him from Ted Baxter.
 He had a hard time after the series as well.

-Marathon Running: Nick@Nite's The Mary-thon, a one season a night week long marathon that introduced the series to the cable network's line-up in 1992.
+Marathon Running: Nick@Nite's The Mary-thon, a week-long marathon (showing a season's worth of episodes each night) that introduced the series to the cable network's line-up in 1992.

 Star-Making Role: Pretty much everyone in the cast other than Mary Tyler Moore herself (and perhaps Betty White) can thank this show for first making them a household name.